sculab/RASP/README.md

 ﻿# RASP (Reconstruct Ancestral State in Phylogenies)

-We have written RASP (Reconstruct Ancestral State in Phylogenies) software to implements Dispersal-Vicariance Analysis (S-DIVA), Lagrange (DEC model), Bayes-Lagrange, BayArea and Bayesian Binary MCMC (BBM)methods.
-RASP is easy-to-install on the Windows, Mac, and Linux platforms, provides a user-friendly graphical interface, and generates exportable graphical results.
+We have written RASP (Reconstruct Ancestral State in Phylogenies) software to reconstruct ancestral states through phylogenetic trees.
+We develop methods to explore the phylogenetic signal of characters to particular tree, calculate distance between trees, cluster trees into groups, and apply generalized statistical ancestral reconstruction methods to trees
-In RASP, the module of S-DIVA analysis is modified from source code of DIVA 1.2 (Ronquist, 2001) and the MCMC analysis in BBM is modified from source code of Mrbayes 3.1.2 (Ronquist & Huelsenbeck, 2003).
-DEC model of geographic range evolution was described in Ree et al. (2005) and Ree & Smith (2008).
-DEC analysis is modified from source code of C++ version of Lagrange developed by Smith (2010).
-BayArea method was described in Landis et al. (2013)
+RASP is easy-to-install on the Windows and Mac platforms, provides a user-friendly graphical interface, and generates exportable graphical results.

 ## Cites